 In stepwise regression, variables are entered one at a time until all significant predictors have been included.
-The variable entered first, say, X_1 , is that variable most highly correlated with the dependent variable.
+The variable entered first, say, $X_1$ , is that variable most highly correlated with the dependent variable.
 A least-squares regression is performed, the residuals (errors) are saved internally, and a search is made to determine the remaining variable most highly correlated with and thus able to reduce the errors from the first model.
-Suppose that this variable is X_4 .
-A second regression is performed with X_1 and X_4 as independent variables.
-The remaining residuals from the third regression or the remaining for inclusion (0) default level).
-At variable that fall (The significant for retention to The procedure being more controlled.
+Suppose that this variable is $X_4$ .
+A second regression is performed with $X_1$ and $X_4$ as independent variables.
+The remaining 7 🗖 Multiple F variables are sear residuals from the a third regressio or the remaining for inclusion (0 default level).
+And variable that fall (The significang for retention to The procedure being more cor in Table 7-5. variables.
+So QUAL is a masonry ext or condition percentage have air co masonry er or reference market act thus reflec Table tion coeff PRICE, a QUAL ar laps or in is rather of Mass Appraisal

-In backwar eliminates thos eliminated bu variable being ables in the sa output, on the final model, se the least sign del. icient between of independent variables SFLA AGE (effective heir regression on their beta nodel, followed method in most eful alternatives 'se regression and is that variable uares regression arch is made to nd thus able is X_4 .
-A second The remain variables are searched to determine which has the highest correlation with the residuals from the second regression.
-That variable, say, X_6 , is then included in a third regression.
-The process continues until all variables have been included or the remaining variables fail to meet some predetermined significance level for inclusion (0.05, which implies 95 percent confidence, is the most common default level).
+In backwar eliminates those eliminated bu variable being ables in the sa output, on the final model, s the least sign For illust odel.
+Ficient between of independent variables SFLA FAGE (effective their regression 1 on their beta model, followed n method in most seful alternatives vise regression and itil all significan , is that variable puares regression earch is made and thus able e is $X_4$ .
+A second s.
+The remain variables are searched to determine which has the highest correlation with the residuals from the second regression.
+That variable, say, $X_6$ , is then included in a third regression.
+The process continues until all variables have been included or the remaining variables fail to meet some predetermined significance level to the termine of termine of the termine of the termine of the termine of the termine of termi for inclusion (0.05, which implies 95 percent confidence, is the most common default level).
 At each step the algorithm may either add a new variable or delete a variable that falls below a minimum significance level for retention in the model.
 (The significance level for entry must be set stricter than the significance level for retention to prevent the repeated entry and removal of the same variable.)
 The procedure eliminates insignificant variables and helps prevent the model from being more complex than necessary.